oracle-devrel/cd3-automation-toolkit/cd3_automation_toolkit/documentation/user_guide/RestructuringOutDirectory.md

 A new parameter 'outdir_structure_file' has been introduced in tenancyconfig.properties using which can be used to configure single outdir or different outdir for each service.

-To enable independent service directories for the generated Terraform files, please follow the below steps:
+To enable independent service directories for the generated Terraform files, follow the below steps:

 1. Go to ``` /cd3user/oci_tools/cd3_automation_toolkit/user-scripts/tenancyconfig.properties```.
 Enter required config details.